awsdocs/aws-systems-manager-user-guide/doc_source/sysman-agent-logs.md

 ------
 #### [ Windows ]

-**To allow SSM Agent debug logging on Windows Server instances**
+**To allow SSM Agent debug logging on Windows Server managed nodes**

-1. Either use Session Manager to connect to the instance where you want to allow debug logging, or log on to the managed instance\.
+1. Either use Session Manager to connect to the managed node where you want to allow debug logging, or log on to the managed nodes\.
 For more information, see [Working with Session Manager](session-manager-working-with.md)\.

 1. Make a copy of the **seelog\.xml\.template** file\.
 Change the name of the copy to **seelog\.xml**\.
 The file is located in the following directory\.